tymelancon/Hello-World/RWL5.md

 I was looking at a few other drafts and I also realized that I had given basically no direct examples with my data.
 So while I had this overview of how the project should work, I never gave any data.
 The whole point of the survey and I somehow missed that?
 So I added a section where I go into my personal ideas for how to guides and what the data is saying.

+One thing I've learned is how frustrating the format differences that occur when switching between word and google docs are.
+Ugh.